Purchase the Day Trips Around Rochester book on Amazon

 Lock 35 and Flight of Five

-Spend time in the city of Lockport exploring Erie Canal Locks 34 and 35 and the historic Flight of Five Locks.
+Spend time in Lockport exploring Erie Canal Locks 34 and 35 and the historic Flight of Five Locks.
 Enjoy a leisurely Lockport Locks and Erie Canal Cruise.
-Several restaurants, a cafe, and an ice cream shop are within walking distance of the canal.
-Niagara County
+Several food and beverage options are within walking distance.

 North Tonawanda and Tonawanda

 These two cities, connected by several bridges, with the Renaissance Bridge being the best option for pedestrians, are at the end of the Barge Canal, where Tonawanda Creek meets the Niagara River.
-Visitors can enjoy exploring the Herschell Carrousel Factory Museum, the historic Riviera Theatre, and a tour of Platter’s Chocolate Factory, known for their unique Orange Chocolate recipe.
+Visitors can enjoy exploring the Herschell Carrousel Factory Museum, the historic Riviera Theatre, and a tour of Platter’s Chocolate Factory, known for its unique orange chocolate recipe.
 A stroll along the canal from Gateway Harbor, Mayor’s Park, North Tonawanda Botanical Gardens, and Ellicott Creek Park, or along the Niagara Riverwalk, is a must.
 Plan your visits around the annual Canal Fest of the Tonawandas in July.
-Niagara and Erie Counties

 Explore More

 Where did the original canal go after leaving Tonawanda Creek, and where was its western terminus?
-Today’s Erie Canal ends where Tonawanda Creek meets the Niagara River because modern vessels can handle traveling on the mighty Niagara.
+Today’s Erie Canal ends where Tonawanda Creek meets the Niagara River, as modern vessels can navigate the mighty Niagara.
 The original section of the canal, which ended where the Buffalo River meets Lake Erie, was abandoned in 1918 when the state rerouted the canal to accommodate larger vessels.
 Look for evidence of its path when following the Erie Canalway Trail Riverwalk along I-90 to Black Rock Canal Park, where the canal once closely followed the Niagara River.

 Erie Canal Pittsford Schoen Place boat